dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/input-masked/info.md

 - `as_number` will default to no decimals
 - `as_currency` will default to 2 decimals

-You can change the amount of decimals by sending in options to the `currency_mask`, `number_mask` or `mask_options` (see example above).
+You can change the number of decimals by sending in options to the `currency_mask`, `number_mask`, or `mask_options` (see example above).

-This example here also shows how to effect every InputMasked component in your application, by setting these options on the [Eufemia Provider](/uilib/usage/customisation/provider).
+This example here also shows how to affect every InputMasked component in your application, by setting these options on the [Eufemia Provider](/uilib/usage/customisation/provider).

 ```jsx
 <Provider